Table of Content

 Step 3: Build early warning systems into your regular cadence

 The retention data from Recruiting Insight’s 200 hours of exit interviews is unambiguous: most agent departures were preceded by 60–90 days of friction signals the brokerage didn’t act on.
 Build quarterly check-in conversations with your productive core into your operating rhythm.
 Not performance reviews.
-Relationship conversations specifically designed to surface friction before it becomes a departure decision.
+These should be relationship-focused conversations designed specifically to surface friction before it becomes a departure decision.

 Step 4: Anchor internal mobility to revenue share economics